 The key to communication in relationships

-Your friend is going through a rough patch in his relationship, and his wife is telling him that it’s partly because they need to communicate more with her.
+Your friend is going through a rough patch in his marriage, and his wife is telling him that it’s partly because they need to communicate more.
 He tries to talk with her more, perhaps asking about her day or talking about how work went at the office.
 She responds, but almost as if it were in passing.
 Maybe he experiments and changes the conversation to what he’s thinking about doing over the weekend or inquiring about her social plans.
 But she’s still not responsive, and he can’t figure out why.
 How many of us have experienced this lack of communication in relationships?
 Probably more people than we realize.

 What does your partner need?

 There are six fundamental needs that all humans share and each of us puts these needs in a different order in accordance with our core values.
 Once you discover which needs matter the most to your partner, you’ll know how to communicate in a way that satisfies and fulfills them.
 This can also apply to employees.

 The fourth basic human need is for connection and love.
 Every human needs to feel connected with others; after all, we are social animals.
 Knowing that we’re loved through effective communication in relationships can make us feel at our most alive, but absence of love can cause pain like nothing else can.
 Too often we automatically say “I love you” in order to solve a conflict with our partners, and forget to show love in a real, tangible way that speaks to our partner’s needs.
 Reverse this pattern: consciously show your partner that you love them every day, and by doing that, your connection will deepen.
 Do this in any way you choose, be it holding their hand while you watch television together, or cooking dinner for them when you’re able to.
 One piece of advice you should always heed: Remember, love is about giving, not getting, and you should always be focused on how you can give more.